AmatureJS/Interview-Questions/README.md

 So here are the top 27 commonly asked Job Interview Questions and Answers Samples

-Practice and get comfortable with these common job questions and answer samples before our interview and we’ll feel more confident, while giving much better answers.
-We recommend spending some time getting comfortable with what we might be asked, what hiring managers are really looking for in our responses, and what it takes to show that we're the right man or woman for the job.
 1. Can you tell me a little about yourself?
 To answer, walk them through our background, starting at how we began our career or our current line of work.